At its core, Force USA’s X15 Pro Multi Trainer is essentially a squat stand that’s been combined with a dual-stack functional trainer.

 To be more specific, this gym takes up a footprint of 70″ W x 57″ D (it’s also 92″ tall, so you better have at least 8′ ceilings to even consider purchasing).

 That’s damn near 6′ x 5′ worth of floor space for the rack itself, not to mention the additional space you’ll need to access the weights and actually use it.

 Before you go any farther, I encourage you to confirm that you have enough space in your garage or home gym to fit the X15 because you don’t want to fall in love with it only to realize it’s not meant to be.

-On a positive note- yes, it does take up a lot of space, but it’s also likely the only piece of strength training equipment you’ll ever need.
+Anyway, on a positive note- yes, it does take up a lot of space, but it’s also likely the only piece of strength training equipment you’ll ever need.